 “It is encouraging to see the federal government use the full powers of CEPA to hold polluters to account,” says Amir Attaran, Ecojustice lawyer.
 “However, we asked Environment and Climate Change Canada to investigate the parent Volkswagen in Germany and all its Canadian subsidiaries.
 In the United States, Volkswagen’s subsidiaries were investigated and prosecuted.
 Canadian subsidiaries of Volkswagen must not be left off the hook for their environmental crimes.”

-These charges come more than four years after the government launched its investigation into Volkswagen’s emissions scandal.
+These charges come more than four years after the government launched its investigation into Volkswagen’s emission cheating device scandal.
 In 2017, Ecojustice attorneys went to court on behalf of Environmental Defence staff to compel the federal government to conduct meaningful and transparent investigations into environmental violations committed by the company and its subsidiaries in Canada.

 The company has since then paid billions of dollars in criminal fines in the United States and other countries, much of which was used to pay for much-needed pollution prevention infrastructure such as electric vehicle charging stations.
 Volkswagen also signed a plea agreement with a U.S. court that precludes the company from pleading not guilty if prosecuted in other countries including in Canada.